steven-solomon/soonernotfaster/content/posts/dont-repeat-yourself-is-misunderstood.md

 **Dry Principle: Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.**

-According to that definition, our original refactoring didn’t actually follow the DRY Principle at all.
+According to that definition, our original refactoring didn't actually follow the DRY Principle at all.
 Instead of making sure each statement in our code exists once, we should make sure each idea exists once.

 So how can we apply the DRY Principle as intended?
 We ask ourselves, [“Can these two pieces of code be reasoned about separately?”](https://m.facebook.com/notes/kent-beck/bits-clumps-and-just-right/792597974106402) Let’s try that with this situation.
 Can a random name be reasoned about separately from a random pet?
 Yes.
 Since they can, let’s not bind them together, as they will most likely change for different reasons.
-A block of code that changes for multiple reasons is giving off the code smell of [divergent change](https://refactoring.guru/smells/divergent-change), as it doesn’t follow the [Single Responsibility Principle](http://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html).
+A block of code that changes for multiple reasons is giving off the code smell of [divergent change](https://refactoring.guru/smells/divergent-change), as it doesn't follow the [Single Responsibility Principle](http://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html).
 If we put code that changes for different reasons together, bugs might be introduced in seemingly unrelated parts of the code.
 These bugs will surprise everyone; our team, our PM and even future us.
 In a real system, the cost of this type of mistake is much greater and much harder to recover from.

 # Conclusion